||Explore and research careers in health care, to determine if you would like to pursue a career as a Medical Doctor. We have a resource list of many

 Health Care Careers in our Youth section.

 To learn more about the medical school admissions process, you may like to attend one of our

 general information sessions for prospective MD Program applicants, which are offered several times a year.

 premedical course requirements through a college or university before matriculating and preferably before applying to medical school.
-Community college coursework is accepted.
+Community college and online coursework is accepted.
 Institutions should be accredited by a

 Medical College Admission Test (MCAT) exam no later than September 30th of the year prior to possible matriculation.
 We will be accepting both '"the old MCAT" and the "new 2015 MCAT" through the fall of 2017 to be considered for the entering class of 2018.
 Starting in the fall of 2018 (entering class 2019) we will accept only "new MCAT" scores.|

 ||Research the medical schools you would like to apply to and recognize that each school may have different admission requirements.
 We recommend applying to several schools.|

 ||Learn more about the UWSOM application process and selection factors by watching the

 'Advice from the Admissions Dean' webinars, attending the

 ||Apply to medical schools through the